leo-generali/personal-site/src/writing/2019/how-to-add-spoiler-elements-to-eleventy-blogs.md

   - The finer details of this post will be <a href="https://www.11ty.io/" target="_blank">Eleventy</a> specific but the overall broad strokes should be applicable to any markdown backed blogs.
 ---

+## Spoiler Blocks

-I've always been a fan of technical tutorials that default to hiding elements of the pages that are used in the teaching process.
-It's easier said than done to promise yourself you'll try and solve a problem instead of just copying the code block and moving on with your day.
+I've always been a fan of technical tutorials that default to hiding elements of pages that are used in the teaching process.

+I always promise myself to give tutorial examples a fair shake and an honest effort.
+Surprise - this doesn't usually happen.
+I find myself copying the troublesome code block more often than not and moving on with my day.

+In the rare times that I do work through a problem I find thqat I take away more from the tutorial than I would have otherwise.
 Working through a problem is one of my favorite ways to learn something new, and my hope is to pass that on through this blog.

+This post will outline how I built a "spoiler" feature for my blog[^1].
+Upcoming tutorial posts will have hidden content that adds an extra safeguard for readers who prefer to work through problems themselves.

-Of course, if that's not something you're interested in, there is always the option to reveal the hidden element.
-This post will outline how I built the feature for this website.<sup id="a1">[1](#f1)</sup> Here is how it ended up looking:
+If that's not something readers are interested in there is always the option to reveal the hidden element.

+Before we start, an example of what I'm talkig about:

 SPOILER_START
 ```js